FDA refuses to review Moderna’s application for mRNA flu vaccine, company says

 Moderna is one of three manufacturers in the US of approved Covid-19 vaccines, along with Pfizer and Novavax.
 Moderna and Pfizer’s vaccines use mRNA technology.
 Pfizer also has mRNA-based flu vaccines in development.

 Although the record-speed development of mRNA-based Covid-19 vaccines during the pandemic was a chief accomplishment of Trump’s first term, his second administration has withdrawn support for mRNA technology in infectious diseases.
-HHS canceled 22 projects worth about $500 million focused on mRNA vaccine development in August, claiming against evidence that “these vaccines fail to protect effectively against upper respiratory infections like COVID and flu.”
+HHS canceled 22 projects worth about $500 million focused on mRNA vaccine development in August, with HHS Secretary Robert F. Kennedy Jr. claiming against evidence that “these vaccines fail to protect effectively against upper respiratory infections like COVID and flu.”

+The senior FDA official said Kennedy “was not directly or indirectly involved” with the decision to not accept Moderna’s flu vaccine application.
+The official said they have “been hopeful that mRNA technology would have some spinoff platform benefits outside of infectious diseases, but it just hasn’t panned out yet.”

+Moderna is also working on mRNA approaches to multiple kinds of cancer.

 Covid-19 vaccines are estimated to have saved millions of lives.
 The hope behind applying mRNA technology to seasonal flu vaccines is that it could improve how well they work, enable tailoring for geographic regions where different strains are circulating and lead to combinations with Covid-19 vaccines so people would need only one shot for protection against both viruses.